 What is Electrical Estimating?

 Electrical estimating is the process of calculating the total costs associated with the electrical components and systems for a construction project.
+The goal of electrical estimating is to provide an accurate projection of the total budget required to cover all electrical aspects of a construction project before it begins.
 It includes estimating costs for:

 • Materials